feschber/lan-mouse/README.md

 ```sh
 cargo run
 ```

-As mentioned the server will only work on sway compiled from source with the above mentioned patch applied.

 ## TODO
 - [x] Capture the actual mouse events on the server side via a wayland client and send them to the client